stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

  - bash
 ---
 ## Introduction
+In this tutorial, we are going to learn how to install Git Bash on Windows.

  Git Bash for windows is a package that comprises of `git` and `bash`.

 **Git** is an open-source version control system for tracking source code changes when developing software.
 It keeps a commit history which allows you to revert to a stable state in case you mess up your code.
 Git also allows multiple developers to collaborate on the same code base.